Phthalates would promote the development of uterine fibroids

 Chemicals can be released from these products and enter the food, air or water with which they come into contact.
 We can therefore swallow, inhale or in turn absorb these phthalate particles through the digestive or cutaneous route.
 The body then metabolizes these chemicals, producing substitutes that numerous studies were able to detect in human urine, breast milk, and even in blood.

 While the U.S. Environmental Protection Agency often uses animal studies to define what levels of exposure are safe for us, studies suggest that some phthalates may have adverse effects on human health, including at levels lower than those officially established.
 For example, low exposure to phthalates such as DEHP, DBP, BBP and DIBP during pregnancy has been associated with neurological disorders in children, including delayed cognitive development and memory loss.
-A link between these chemicals and certain malformations of the male reproductive organs in babies could also be observed.
+A link between these chemicals and certain malformations of the male reproductive organs in babies might also be observed.

 (Read: How harmful are microplastics to our health?)